JohnSnowLabs/spark-nlp/docs/en/ocr.md

 pip install spark-ocr==1.1.0 --extra-index-url #### --ignore-installed
 ```

-The #### is a secret url only avaliable for users with license, if you
-have not received it please contact us at info@johnsnowlabs.com.
+The #### is a secret url only avaliable for license users.
+If you have purchansed a license but did not receive it please contact us at info@johnsnowlabs.com.

 ### Spark OCR from Scala

-You can start a spark REPL with Scala by running in your terminal a
-spark-shell including the com.johnsnowlabs.nlp:spark-ocr_2.11:1.0.0 package:
+You can start a spark REPL with Scala by running in your terminal a spark-shell including the com.johnsnowlabs.nlp:spark-ocr_2.11:1.0.0 package:

 ```bash
 spark-shell --jars ####
 ```

-The #### is a secret url only avaliable for users with license, if you
-have not received it please contact us at info@johnsnowlabs.com.
+The #### is a secret url only avaliable for license users.
+If you have purchansed a license but did not receive it please contact us at info@johnsnowlabs.com.

 ### Start Spark OCR Session from Python and Scala

-The following will initialize the spark session in case you have run
-the jupyter notebook directly.
-If you have started the notebook using
-pyspark this cell is just ignored.
+The following code will initialize the spark session in case you have run the jupyter notebook directly.
+If you have started the notebook using pyspark this cell is just ignored.

-Initializing the spark session takes some seconds (usually less than 1
-minute) as the jar from the server needs to be loaded.
+Initializing the spark session takes some seconds (usually less than 1 minute) as the jar from the server needs to be loaded.

-The #### in .config("spark.jars", "####") is a secret code, if you have
-not received it please contact us at info@johnsnowlabs.com.
+The #### in .config("spark.jars", "####") is a secret code, if you have not received it please contact us at info@johnsnowlabs.com.

 {% include programmingLanguageSelectScalaPython.html %}